 Through a combination of cohort-based learning, skill-building workshops, community exposure, and reflection, participants will explore what it means to lead with curiosity, presence, and care.
 The program explores both the practical and philosophical dimensions of communal leadership, helping participants understand not only how to lead, but why leadership matters.

-The Leadership Initiative is offered at no cost to participants, our investment in the future of Jewish leadership in Orange County.
+The Leadership Initiative is offered at no cost to participants, our investment in the future of Jewish leadership in Orange County and is partially funded by a grant from the Jewish Community Foundation Orange County.

 Program Objectives